basleal22/kaim-week-0/README.md

-#the first tutorial demo for kaim 3 week 0
+# the first tutorial demo for KAIM 3 week 0